ruikhu007/action-printer/README.md

 We turned computer control from a continuous control problem into a discrete decision problem.

+## Experimental Setup

+The prototype was tested using an official mobile LLM application (Claude mobile app) paired with the external execution gateway.

+The model ran entirely inside the mobile application.
+No API keys or embedded model processes were used on the computer.

+The desktop system only received constrained action commands selected from a predefined local skill library.

 This makes the system predictable, auditable, and safer.